 Ultimately, lenders want borrowers to be self-curing, Oistacher said.
 Increased automation reduces pain points, leaving issues that actually need the human touch.
 Those automations can be programmed by the lender to include overdue reminders at prescribed points.
 Message tone can be changed throughout.

 Oistacher said this is one area where Peach Finance took a different approach than many providers.
-Instead of acknowledging that calls could be made at specific points, they provide more options for the customer to solve the issue themselves (all with lender approval).
+Instead of assuming that agents will need to get involved, they provide more options for the customer to solve the issue themselves (all with lender approval).
 Customers can lower monthly payments, split payments, or set up autopay depending on lender preference.

 When first-party collections are needed, the system allows borrowers with specific issues to be assigned to the best-equipped agents to handle them.
 Those agents learn more quickly because all the tools they need are in one system instead of being split into multiple systems and providers.